-How much time do you spend improving your portfolio?
-Be honest - does it showcase your best stuff?
+Whether physical or online, your design portfolio is your career calling card, so does yours showcase your best work?
 Whether your design portfolio is physical or digital, read on to discover how to create the perfect portfolio today!

-There's nothing more important to your career than presenting your best work in an attractive, professional and accessible way.
-So for this article we've spoken to leading designers, illustrators and creatives and pulled together a selection of great tips and advice for dusting off a tired design portfolio and making it the very best it can be for that design job that you've discovered on the Creative Bloq jobs board.
+So for this article we've spoken to leading designers, illustrators and creatives and pulled together a selection of great professional tips and advice for dusting off a tired design portfolio and making it the very best it can be, to hook that dream design job.

 01. Include a breadth of work